al-matty/web3-governance-query/README.md

 This needs to be done one time only.
 Run the script.

-A json and a csv file will be created in your project folder:
+A json and a csv file will be created in your project folder.
+Also, using the choices.json file, you can vote with the repo [snapshot-vote](https://github.com/al-matty/snapshot-vote).

 ### csv example: